AgentPoles/stable/README.md

-# Analyze the Voting Behavior of High-Stakes Whale Entities in DAO Governance Proposals
+# Analyzing the Voting Behavior of High-Stakes Whale Entities in DAO Governance Proposals

-This project analyzes voting patterns in DAO governance, focusing on high-stakes entities and their influence on proposal outcomes.
-Using the Snapshot API, we track and compare voting behaviors, identify discrepancies between major voters, and analyze voting power distribution across proposals.
+This project analyzes voting patterns in DAO governance, with a focus on high-stakes entities and their influence on proposal outcomes.
+Leveraging the Snapshot API, it tracks and compares voting behaviors, identifies discrepancies between major voters, and examines the distribution of voting power across proposals.

 ## CHALLENGE SOLUTION